Yuto-Yamamoto01/EUREL/README.md

 These distance measurements help in various applications such as mapping water bodies, monitoring environmental changes, and urban planning.

 For more details, refer to the `measure-distances.ipynb` notebook.

+## Water Level Estimation
+We made a model to predict the water level of Rhine river.
+The data and result are placed in Rhine-river_water-level_prediction.
+ARIMA model is mainly used for the prediction.